HardlyDifficult/Tutorials/Chapter6.md

 <br>Create a GG object:

 A GameObject is created to display "GG".
 We size it too large to start and will scale it down.
-A box collider surrounds the letters so we can drop a bunch and have them bounce off eachout.
+A box collider surrounds the letters so we can drop a bunch and have them bounce off each other.
 The rigidbody enables gravity.
 Suicide in destroys the GG after 30 seconds, ensuring there is always some movement on the screen.

 <br>Randomize the GG: